bkammerling/ubuild-jekyll/wunder_collections/_drafts/locale-interview.md

 * City and operations teams can use it for **allocation** (redistribution) **monitoring** and track **profitability.**
 * Strategy teams and CXOs can use it for identifying **cancellations**, **delays & SLAs, productivity** and **overall revenue**.

 Today, it takes 60-75 days and a team of 10 members (engineers, data scientists, analysts, ops managers) to run strategies on the ground.
 The analyst and engineering bandwidth become the biggest bottleneck to growth.
 When using multiple tools (BI tools, python, SQL,etc), building location cohorts takes 2-3 weeks.
-After finalizing the strategy, debugging & collaboration across disparate tools, takes 7-10 days.
-And yet impact evaluation & iteration is missing from the current process.
+After finalizing the strategy, debugging and collaboration across disparate tools, takes 7-10 days.
+And yet impact evaluation and iteration is missing from the current process.

-At Locale, we are solving this exact problem by **reducing time to insight by 300x by helping to create metrics and location-based cohorts** in minutes as compared to 2-3 weeks, **deploying localized decisions in 3 clicks and improving operational KPIs** by including hyperlocal nuances.
+At Locale, we are solving this exact problem by reducing time to insight by 300x by helping to create metrics and location-based cohorts in minutes as compared to 2-3 weeks, deploying localized decisions in 3 clicks and improving operational KPIs by including hyperlocal nuances.

 We envision a world where the pace of operational analytics and testing on ground is the same as analytics and A/B testing on products.